Lubeckk/VerrenNox/README.md

-- 👋 Hi, I’m @Schaufer Engineer and Data Scientist for SOCprime in Data threat.
+- 👋 Hi, I’m @Lubeckk Engineer and Data Scientist for SOCprime in Data threat.
 I will be list only two types of repositories here.
 Patchwork and Remediation.